logancyang/blog-learning-automata/_posts/2020-07-19-docker-manual.md

 ## Docker Compose with YAML

-If we need to run multiple services (mutiple `docker run` commands at the same time and `--link` them together), we can use a `docker-compose.yml` file that looks something like:
+If we need to run multiple services (mutiple `docker run` commands at the same time and `--link` them together), we can use `docker-compose`.

+Using Compose is basically a three-step process:

+1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere.
+2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
+3. Run `docker-compose up` and Compose starts and runs your entire app.

+A `docker-compose.yml` file that looks something like:

 ```
 services: